tom-james-watson/wtp-ext/README.md

 Here are the major pieces of functionality I would like to add:

-* Add better control over how long visited websites are seeded.
-Currently they are all seeded forever unless manually deleted from the torrent manager.
 * Add the ability to create and seed websites directly from the extension.
+* Use the UDP/TCP libdweb APIs to enable interop with traditional torrent clients.

 ## Running the WebTorrent Protocol Handler extension